Adolis García Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to surrender 63 home runs (one per game), the eighth-fewest in baseball.
+- Rays pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).

-- Glasnow (0-0) gets the start for the Rays, his third of the season.
+- In his last outing on Sunday against the Boston Red Sox, the right-hander went five innings, giving up two earned runs while surrendering six hits.

-- The right-hander last pitched on Saturday against the Boston Red Sox, when he went 5 1/3 innings, allowing one earned run while giving up four hits.
+- The 22-year-old has put up an ERA of 3.60, with 12.3 strikeouts per nine innings, in seven games this season.
+Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.